Complete guide to running macOS Ventura with Xcode on Windows with VMware

 To make a new virtual disk on VMware, click on Hard Disk on the list of devices then choose “SATA” followed by “Use an Existing disk”.

-Step 7: Play macOS Mojave
+Step 7: Play macOS Monterey

 Open the VMware player if you had closed it and click on “play virtual machine”, and create a new account.
+If you get a SATA warning, you may ignore and dismiss it.

 Step 8: Install VMware Tools on Virtual Machine

 In VMware Player, click Player, Manage, Install VMware Tools.
 Then click on “Install VMware tools”.
 If that hasn’t popped up, click on the VMware Tools Drive on the top right.
+The default options are fine.

 You are done installing and configuring.
 You now have a running instance of macOS.